paul-bailey/EvilCandy/Documentation.rst

 then a call to ``mydict()`` is equivalent to calling ``mydict.__callable__()``.
-The number and type of arguments for ``__callable__`` are entirely user-defined.
+The number and type of arguments for ``__callable__`` may be entirely user-defined.

 Lambda Functions
 ----------------

-Normal function notation may be used for lambda functions, but if you want to be cute and brief, special notation exists for lambdas in EvilCandy, most easily shown by example:
+Normal function notation may be used for lambda functions, but if you want to be cute and brief, special notation exists to make small lambdas even smaller, most easily shown by example:

 .. code-block:: js